 Many UNAs took the opportunity to extend their sincere appreciation for the work carried out by the Secretary-General and WFUNA staff.

-The fourth day of Civil Society in Action begun with WFUNA staff addressing some of thedifficulties that participants encountered in the third and final quiz of the week.
-The final scores will revealed tomorrow and a winner will be presented to the group.
+The fourth day of Civil Society in Action begun with WFUNA staff addressing some of the difficulties that participants encountered in the third and final quiz of the week.

 Wiklund encouraged the group to start working with various treaty bodies as it is an educational and positive experience showing that UNAs is a serious and well-informed actor to count on.